GreenClothaWay/Blog/_posts/2020-06-20-week9-installation.markdown

 in this settings.py you now have to add a django secrete key. for a development server any random 50 character long string will do. also if you want to use another databse then the default(sqlite) you have to configure it here.

-after that you will have to migrate django database stuff n all.
+after that you will have to create a superuser and migrate django database stuff n all.

 ```
+manage.py createsuperuser
 manage.py makemigrations
 manage.py migrate
 ```